Active Mobility Infrastructure

 Since 2017, the expanded Tanah Merah Coast Road features a dedicated cycling lane for cyclists, such as competitive cyclists, who prefer cycling on roads.

-The Sunday Cycling Lane, launched at West Camp Road in October 2022, was made permanent in April 2023 after a successful trial.
-The Sunday Cycling Lane is closed to cars on Sunday mornings from 5am – 11am; buses are still be operational on the lanes during these hours.
+Since April 2023, the Sunday Cycling Lane at West Camp Road, has been closed to cars on Sunday mornings from 5am – 11am; buses are still operational on the lanes during these hours.

 Resources